Course Outline

 - Inserting Spaces

-- Testing Commands
+- Command Testing

-- Arithmetic Operations - let
+- Calculations - let

 - Iteration - while, until

-- Infinite Loops
+- Infinite Loop

 - Iteration - for

-- Handling More Than 9 Parameters - shift
+- Handling More than 9 Parameters - shift

 Sub-scripts and Functions